 Experts said it would cost $450,000 to replace the roof, windows and a fifth of the brick facing.
-Other problems were probably lurking under the stucco, they said.
-A complete fix would cost much more.
+Other problems were probably lurking under the stucco a complete fix would cost much more.

-The bad news was laid before the parishioner in July 1995, two years before my wife and I moved here.
+The bad news was laid before the parishioner in July 1995.
 In a vote held later that year, eighty-two percent voted to dismantle and rebuild, instead of pressing on with more study.

 “They were all very much attached to the church,” comments Father Angus MacGillivray, parish priest since 1990.
 If there was any way of holding onto it, they wanted to do that.
 But at the same time, they were so frustrated with the building.
 They said, ‘We can’t be doing this every 10 or 15 years.’”